-A real estate offering memorandum – sometimes referred to as an OM – is a marketing document used to describe a property that is being “offered” for sale.
-They are very common in the commercial real estate industry and they are typically prepared by the brokerage firm that is chosen to list the property.
+A real estate offering memorandum, sometimes referred to as an OM, is a marketing document used to describe a property that is being “offered” for sale.
+Offering memorandums are very common in the commercial real estate industry, and they are typically prepared by the brokerage firm that is chosen to list the property.

-The importance of an OM in a commercial real estate transaction depends on which type of real estate professional is using it.
+The importance of an offering memorandum in a commercial real estate transaction depends on which type of real estate professional is using it.

 From the seller’s standpoint, the OM is an important marketing tool because it is given to potential buyers as a way of summarizing the key points of the property and the transaction.

-All OMs are customized for the real estate they are meant to represent, but they typically contain the following sections.
+All offering memorandums are customized for the real estate they are meant to represent, but they typically contain the following sections.

 If an investor was only going to read one part of the document and get all of the information that they need to know, it would be in the executive summary.

-The property description is exactly what it sounds like.
-It is both a qualitative and quantitative description of the property being offered for sale.
+The property description is both a qualitative and quantitative description of the property being offered for sale.
 A good description includes the following elements:

 - Property Type: Commercial real estate property types include multifamily, retail, industrial, office, etc.